7 July 2023

-In order to receive information about a given school programme, please contact the representative of the selected school.
-You may find the contacts at our website.
+In order to receive information about a given school programme, please contact the representative of the selected school:

 Foreign students, from the European Universities of the Enhance Alliance and other universities, enrolled for the first-cycle degree studies (undergraduate studies) or a long-cycle Master’s programme, who have completed at least 4 semesters of studies or enrolled for second-cycle studies (postgraduate studies).

 1. increasing the practical skills and knowledge of Projects participants;